sergmudrea/PentaFrame/README.md

 If you just want to try Penta OS on a Raspberry Pi:

-1. Download the latest prebuilt image (`penta-os-1.6.0-rpi5.img.xz`) from the [releases page](https://github.com/penta-os/core/releases).
+1. Download the latest prebuilt image (`penta-os-1.7.0-rpi5.img.xz`) from the [releases page](https://github.com/penta-os/core/releases).
 2. Flash it to an SD card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) or `dd`.
 3. Insert the card, power on, and connect via SSH (user: `penta`, password: `penta`; change immediately).
-4. Run the setup wizard: `penta setup`.
+4. Run the setup wizard: `penta setup` (if available, else proceed with CLI).
 5. Open Penta Store by typing `penta-store` on the desktop or via the application menu.
 6. Search for software (e.g., `firefox`, `metasploit`, `notepad++`), click Install, and watch the magic happen.